(Image via Tumblr)

 Death is creeping near.

 It is filling our minds, our ears and our screens.
-People are passing, fear is raging, systems and structures are crumbling.
+Fear is raging, systems and structures are crumbling, much is being undone.

 If you have felt depressed, heavy, confused or irritated it is a natural response.